Upper limits of particle emission from high-energy collision and reaction near a maximally rotating Kerr black hole: Collision with a circularly orbiting particle

 \section{Collision with a circularly orbiting particle}

 The expression for $m_{4}^{2}$ given by Eq.~(\ref{eq:m4_general}) contains a term which apparently diverges in the limit $E_{1}\to m_{1}/\sqrt{3}$.
 To get a consistent approach, we here consider a massive particle circularly orbiting near the horizon because its energy approaches $m/\sqrt{3}$ and angular momentum asymptotically satisfies the critical condition in the near-horizon limit as we will see below.
+See Ref.~\cite{Pugliese:2011xn} for circular orbits in the extreme Kerr spacetime in more general context.
 The energy and angular momentum of the circular orbit can be obtained by solving $V(r)=V'(r)=0$.
 Putting $r=M/(1-\epsilon)$ and solving $V(r)=V'(r)=0$ for $E$ and $\tilde{L}$ order by order, we obtain

 and

 Assuming particle 1 belongs to this class, we find that $p_{1}^{r}=0$ by definition, while

 Then, Eq.~(\ref{eq:general_1st_order}) is not changed with $E_{1}=m_{1}/\sqrt{3}$, while Eq.~(\ref{eq:m4_general}) is changed to